 1. Upgrade your bank account

-Choose a chequing account that won't charge you for everyday ATM transactions or hit you with other ridiculous fees that take bites out of your hard-earned money.
+Choose a chequing account that won't charge you for everyday ATM transactions or hit you with other fees that take bites out of your hard-earned money.

 2. Apply for a (new) credit card

 You have hundreds of different credit cards to choose from — and some are better choices than others.
-If you have a student card with a low credit limit or a card without rewards or cash-back options, then you're definitely missing out.
+If you have a student card with a low credit limit or a card without rewards or cash-back options, you're missing out.

 You can find rewards credit cards that offer cash back when you buy gas or shop for groceries.
 Other cards will help you earn free flights or hotel stays, or can save you money at your favourite store.